kubernetes/kops/docs/networking.md

 #### Installing Calico on a new Cluster

-The following command setups a cluster, in HA mode, with Calico as the CNI and Network Policy provider.
+The following command sets up a cluster, in HA mode, with Calico as the CNI and Network Policy provider.

 ```console
 $ export $ZONES=mylistofzones